 Investments in growth companies can be more sensitive to the company’s earnings and more volatile than the stock market in general.
 International investments are subject to special risks not ordinarily associated with domestic investments, including currency fluctuations, economic and political change and differing accounting standards that may adversely affect portfolio securities.
 These risks may be heightened in emerging markets.

-PNC Multi-Factor Large Cap Growth Fund (Share Class I) returned -15.75% in the fourth quarter versus a return of -15.89% for the benchmark, the Russell 1000 Growth Index.
+PNC Multi-Factor Large Cap Growth Fund (Share Class I) returned 14.92% in the first quarter, underperforming its benchmark, the Russell 1000 Growth Index (the “benchmark”), which posted a return of 16.10%.

-There is a strong correlation of earnings and stock prices overtime, in the past 10 years the correlation in the S&P 500 Index was 0.94.
-During 2018, there was almost zero correlation of earnings to stock prices.
-While these types of environments can be unsettling, history has shown us that over the long term strong earnings will prevail and drive stock prices in the United States equity markets.
-We will continue to focus our efforts to position our portfolio in companies with improving fundamentals that can surprise on the upside in terms of earnings.
+There is a strong correlation of earnings and stock prices over time; in the past 10 years, the correlation between earnings and prices of the S&P 500 Index was 94%.
+However, during 2018, there was almost zero correlation of earnings to stock prices.
+This unfavorable environment appeared to reverse in January and February, as growing companies that exceeded earnings estimates were favored by the market.
+In March, a handful of idiosyncratic events had outsized effects within certain industries and securities within our portfolios, as did macro factors.
+Despite this, we remain resolute and are sticking to our process.
+We will continue to focus our efforts to position our portfolio in companies that we believe have improving fundamentals and can surprise on the upside in terms of earnings.
 Equally important, we will continue to try to avoid those companies that may disappoint on earnings.